Guidance note 2 on developing an EITI work plan, including template

 - A Gantt-chart, presenting a project schedule;

-- A long-term work plan as well as a one-year excerpt;
+- A fully costed and long-term work plan as well as a one-year excerpt;

 - A running calendar, with dates of activities and events;